Mountlex/xivar/README.md

 ## Usage

-`xivar` lets you search publications online at [DBLP](https://dblp.org/), and download them from a preprint server (arXiv etc.) if available. `xivar` saves the locations of downloaded publications and shows them in your next search.
+`xivar` lets you search publications online at [DBLP](https://dblp.org/) and [arXiv](https://arxiv.org/), and open or download them if available. `xivar` saves the locations of downloaded publications and shows them in your next search.

 ### Search